EHDEN/ETL-UK-Biobank/docs/baseline_to_stem_table.md

  - Fields not given in the mapping tables are also ignored (these are fields not prioritised)
  - Mappings that have not been approved will be mapped to a 0 (see the mapping status column in the mapping tables).
  - If a field has no value mappings, but the value can't be converted to a float, then it is treated as free-text and populates the value_as_string field.
+ - There are some cases where instances run higher than 3.
+These correspond to positions in the death or cancer registry and should be handled separately. **TODO**

 | Destination Field | Source field | Logic | Comment field |
 | --- | --- | --- | --- |